 Our raspberry rose truffles are extremely easy to make, and taste creamy, rich and outrageously delicious!
 You barely need more than white chocolate, freeze-dried raspberries and rosewater to whip up these tempting treats.
-Of course, we created printable gift boxes, which you can download at the end of this post, so you can give the truffles to friends and family or as wedding and party favours.
+Of course, we created printable gift boxes, which you can download at the end of this post, so you can give the truffles to friends and family or as wedding and party favors.

 More chocolate treats

 Want more delectable chocolate recipes?
 Then try out these yummy treats:

 - Oreo Nutella Bites

 Shelf life & storage of the truffles